Utah vs. UCLA NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- The two teams combine to score 65.2 points per game, 4.7 more than the over/under in this contest.
+- Utah's games this season have gone over 60.5 points three of six times.

-- These two squads combine to surrender 51.7 points per game, 8.8 fewer than this contest's over/under.
+- These two squads combine to allow 51.7 points per game, 8.8 fewer than this contest's over/under.

-- The Utes and their opponents score an average of 51.3 points per game, 9.2 fewer than Saturday's total.
+- The average total in Utes games this season is 51.3, 9.2 points fewer than Saturday's total of 60.5 .

-- The 60.5-point over/under for this game is 1.3 points below the 61.8 points per game average total in Bruins games this season.
+- In 2021, games involving the Bruins have averaged a total of 61.8 points, 1.3 more than the set total in this contest.

 Utah Stats and Trends